 Although everything comes with a price.
 Our price was climbing 200 steps up and down our hotel to reach either the hotel room or our car.
 It was worth it.
-There were a few negative things about the hotel such as the room staying damp and nothing ever dried.
-But we also had our own little kitchenette, so we packed a bunch of food with us to make our own breakfast and bring sandwiches along on our excursions.
+We also had our own little kitchenette, so we packed a bunch of food with us to make our own breakfast and bring sandwiches along on our excursions.
 But naturally for dinners, we ate yummy Italian food to our hearts content!

 On our first half day there, we decided to drive into Vernazza.
 Just a bit of advice: leave the car behind and take the trains in.
 Parking is very limited!